Telemetry on SQL Sentry

 Note: Data collected with telemetry is stored in the Microsoft Azure regions in North America.

-At SentryOne we're looking to build better software.
+We're always looking to build better software.
 It's important that we understand how our solutions are being used by our customers.
-The following are three key questions we ask about how our customers are using SentryOne:
+The following are three key questions we ask about how our customers are using SQL Sentry:

 - Which features deliver the most value to our users?